SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 ![Released APIs](./files/released_APIs.png)

-You can also programmatically get the released obects.
+You can also programmatically get the released objects.
 You can use specific XCO classes or a CDS view, as shown in the example code snippet below.

 ```abap
 SELECT ReleasedObjectType, ReleasedObjectName, ReleaseState